vrtulka23/scinumtools/README.md

 Python package `scinumtools` contains essential tools for scientific and numerical calculations, simulation setup and data analysis.

-> [!NOTE]
-> SciNumTools v2 is implemented in Python and targets Python-based workflows.
-In contrast, [SciNumTools v3](https://github.com/vrtulka23/scinumtools3) is implemented in C++, moving parameter parsing, unit handling, and validation into a compiled core.
-> This allows configurations to be processed directly within performance-critical code and enables integration with HPC systems and other languages without relying on Python.

 ## What problem does this solve?

 Modern scientific and engineering workflows often require combining **symbolic expressions, numerical evaluation, unit handling, and material-specific data** into a single pipeline.
 In practice, these components are typically handled by separate tools: